bluedevil-oit/MDCS/contrib/install/ubuntu-16LTS/README.md

 ```
 ##### The installation will require several minutes.
 For troubleshooting, a log (mdcsinstall.log) will is created by the installer.
 #### The installer enables an Apache based WSGI environment and the MDCS server will be available at the default http port(80) at address http://localhost

+##### Configuration
+- Login to the MDCS server as the configured super user and configure MDCS using the MDCS configuration documentation.
+- To obtain the super user id and password:
+-    sudo su - mdcs
+-    echo $MDCS_ADMIN_USER_NAME
+-    echo $MDCS_ADMIN_USER_PWD